DevKrazy/Projet_FAR/README.md

 # How to use as a client

-1. Download the code.
+1. Download the archive from GitHub.
-2. Using a terminal navigate to the client/assets directory.
+2. Using a terminal navigate to the `client/assets` directory.
 3. Type the following command `sh client.sh <server_ip> <server_port>`.
-This script compiles and runs the client programm.
+This script compiles and runs the client program.
 4. Inside the client programm you can type `/man` to get some help with the commands.